Updates (April 2026 to June 2026)

 Threat Management — After setting up the integration, you can establish rules to allow, block, or monitor IP addresses according to your specific requirements.
 Traceable’s integration with Akamai supports the following three types of rules:

 Threat Actors — Any status change of the threat actor on the Traceable Platform is propagated to Akamai.
-For example, if Traceable detects a threat actor and changes it to a deny state, then the requests from this threat actor can be blocked using Akamai.
+For example, if Traceable detects a threat actor and changes it to a deny state, Akamai can block requests from that threat actor.
 Moreover, if you make any changes, such as adding a threat actor to the denylist or resolving the status, these changes are reflected in Akamai within a few minutes.
 Traceable allows creating allowlists using allowed and snoozed states, and supports blocking using deny and suspended states under threat actors.
-For more information, see Threat Actors.
+For more information, see Threat actors.

 Malicious Source Rules (IP Range only) — If you configure any malicious source rules under Protection → Policies → Custom Policies → Malicious Sources tab to enforce blocking for IP ranges to be executed through Akamai.